Cleavage Changes: Breast Lift, Breast Augmentation or both?

 - after weight changes or weight loss, such as occurs after bariatric surgery for obesity

-- not wearing adequate bra supports during high-impact movements (or at all)
+- As a result of not wearing adequate bra supports during high-impact movements (or at all)

-- due to skin changes including after having medical treatments
+- Or, due to skin changes including after having medical treatments

 Degrees of Breast and Nipple Sagging: Ptotic Breast Scale

-There are about 5 different grades of breast ptosis recognised by Surgeons.
+There are about 5 different grades of breast ptosis, that are recognised by Surgeons.
 Grades 2/3 and above are often present in women who inquire about having a breast lift or breast augmentation surgery.

 - the degree of ptosis or sagging